 The data format for the Create Interface is similar to the data format for the Batch Interface.
 The Create Interface format consists of set of link parameters and a "rep" parameter which contains a representation for the created resource.

+The representation supplied for the link pointing to the newly created resource shall contain at least the "rt" and "if" link parameters, as shown in the first two elements in the example below.

-The representation supplied for a created resource shall contain at least the "if" property, the "rt" property, and all mandatory properties required by the resource type to be created.
+The representation supplied for a created resource, in the value of the "rep" element, shall also contain at least the "if" property, the "rt" property, and shall additionally contain all mandatory properties required by the resource type to be created.

+Note that the mandatory "rt" and "if" values are included in both the link parameters and the resource properties of the resource creation payload.

 If the supplied representation does not contain all of the required elements, the server shall return a client error status indicating "Bad Request" (e.g. 400).

 Example Representation supplied to a CREATE operation